Elevational diversity gradient: Competition

 There are conflicting views on the effect of competition on species diversity.
-Some hold the view that an increase in interspecies competition leads to local extinctions and a decrease in diversity.
-Others view competition as a means of species specialization and niche partitioning, resulting in increase diversity.
+Some hold the view that an increase in interspecies competition leads to local extinction and a decrease in diversity.
+Others view competition as a means of species specialization and niche partitioning, resulting in increased diversity.

-In other studies the competition between plant species at high elevations has been shown to facilitate the movement of plant species into high stress environments.
-The competition between plant species leads to hardier species spreading into the high stress environment.
+In other studies, the competition between plant species at high elevations has been shown to facilitate the movement of plant species into high-stress environments.
+The competition between plant species leads to hardier species spreading into the high-stress environment.
 These founder species then provide shelter and facilitate the movement of less hardy species into the area.
 This may result in the movement of plant species up a mountainside.

 State of research

-Current research illuminates a variety of mechanisms than can be used to explain elevational diversity gradients.
+Current research illuminates a variety of mechanisms that can be used to explain elevational diversity gradients.
 No one factor can be used to explain the presence of diversity gradients within and among taxa; in many cases, we must consider more than one hypothesis or mechanism to fully understand a pattern in elevational diversity.
 The emerging macroecological experiments along environmental gradients (for example, mountain elevation gradients) are an important tool in ecological research because they allow for the disentangling the effects of individual environmental drivers on biodiversity, the independent effects of which are not easily separated due to their covariance in nature.
 For instance, microcosm experimental setups in subtropical and subarctic regions (China and Norway, respectively) showed clear segregation of bacterial species along temperature gradients, and interactive effects of temperature and nutrients on biodiversity along mountain elevation gradients.
 A more expansive research program for mountain biogeography may be extremely beneficial for conservation biologists seeking to understand factors driving biodiversity in known hot spots.
-Further research and reviews are also needed to address contradictions in the scientific literature, and to identify the extent of interactions between current explanations and hypotheses.
+Further research and reviews are also needed to address contradictions in the scientific literature and to identify the extent of interactions between current explanations and hypotheses.